 About the FDI Moot

 Increasing international investment, the proliferation of international investment treaties, domestic legislation, and international investment contracts have contributed to the development of a new field of international law that defines obligations between host States and foreign investors and refers to internationalised procedures (e.g. ICSID) for resolving related disputes.
 These disputes involve not only vast sums, but also a panoply of rights, duties, and shifting objectives at the juncture of national and international law and policy.
 The FDI Moot helps future lawyers attain a practical understanding of these issues.
 The case and hearings offer a unique forum for academics and practitioners from around the world to discuss developments - and assess emerging talents.
 The FDI Moot spans approximately six months each year in two phases, written memorials for claimant and respondent and the hearing of oral argument.
-Since 2013, regional rounds have also been held.
+Regional rounds for Asia Pacific (Seoul) and South Asia (New Delhi).

 Please check corresponding local dates/times for memorial and team member submissions.